-I was especially appreciative of Ms Koepp for understanding why I needed an ARC print copy to read due to my chronic migraines; truly blessed she understood and I had the opportunity to read this sequel.
-I received a complimentary ARC copy of “The Loudest Actions” direct from the author Cindy Koepp in exchange for an honest review.
+I received a complimentary copy of “Merchants of Milan” direct from the author Edale Lane in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

 Places to find the book:

 Also by this author: (Video) Interview feat.
 Edale Lane (Merchants of Milan)